PearsonSamuel/Complements-of-Statistics/README.md

 # Complements-of-Statistics
-5 statistics tasks to be solved using R
+5 statistics tasks to be solved using R.
 The subject and report are in Portuguese